PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Using Parameters Instead of Calls (New Preferred Method)

 Here's a novel concept, instead of using chaining, something that's foreign to beginners, use parameters to the `Window` call.
-And that is exactly what's happened as of 4.2 of the PySimpleGUI port.
+And that is exactly what has happened as of 4.2 of the PySimpleGUI port.

 ```python
 window = sg.Window('My Title', layout, finalize=True)